Natural pinnacle of my wandering through China.

-The next day begun the same: early start, bus, gate.
-But then we got on the cable car - we wanted to see one canyon within the park and it was clear that to reach it we will enjoy more than enough of stairs even with if we will skip the first segment.
+The next day began in the same fashion: early start, bus, gate.
+But then, we got on the cable car - we wanted to see one canyon within the park, and it was clear that to reach it, we will enjoy more than enough of stairs even if we skip the first segment.

-At first, the weather was roughly the same as yesterday morning - without much of visibility.
+At first, the weather was roughly the same as yesterday morning - without much visibility.

 However, as further we descended to the canyon, things changed...

 ...in a bit, we were rewarded with scenery that topped everything we saw over the last days.